Plant-based milk producer Oatly confirmed yesterday that it will seek a $10 billion valuation after formally fileing for IPO at the end of April.

 It plans to offer nearly 65 million American Depositary Shares in addition to 20 million shares from existing shareholders, each priced between $15 and $17 per share, as reported by Reuters.

 Oatly initially announced its IPO back in February, and several outlets reported its goal valuation of $10 billion at the time.
 The company was valued at approximately $2 billion in July 2020.

 Oatly’s IPO bets on generation Z and millenials

-Last year, Oatly raised $200 million in funding from various backers led by the investment company Blackstone.
+Last year, Oatly raised $200 million in funding from various backers led by private equity giant Blackstone.
 Backers include Oprah, Natalie Portman, former Starbucks CEO Howard Schultz, and Roc Nation — an entertainment agency founded by Jay-Z in 2008.

 Oat milk shortages and consumer demand

-Since the early days of the coronavirus (COVID-19) pandemic, oat milk has experienced an additional, significant boost in sales — at one point even outselling hand sanitizer.
+Since the early days of the coronavirus (COVID-19) pandemic, oat milk has experienced a significant boost in sales — at one point even outselling hand sanitizer.
 Nielsen Data revealed that oat milk sales increased by 476.7 percent in a single week-long period ending March 14.

 Over 20 different countries across Europe and Asia now sell Oatly products, and cafes and coffee shops favor its Barista blend, in particular.
 Oatly is now widely available in the U.S., including from large chains such as Starbucks, Kroger, and Walmart.

 The company gained further attention during Super Bowl LV with its first, intentionally divisive, mid-game commercial slot.
 This is in keeping with the company’s aim to get consumers thinking or talking about plant-based milk, one way or another.